Dusty Baker Biography: Age, Net Worth, Children, Wife, Parents, Siblings, Height, Nationality

 Dusty Baker began his professional baseball career in 1967 when the Atlanta Braves drafted him in the 26th round.

-He made his MLB debut in 1968 at age 19 and played for the Braves until 1975.
-He was a good hitter and fast runner but also struggled with injuries and inconsistent performance.
+He made his MLB debut in 1968 at the age of 19 and played for the Braves until 1975.
+He was a solid hitter and fast runner but also struggled with injuries and inconsistent performance.

-He was a two-time All-Star, a two-time Silver Slugger, a Gold Glove winner and the first NLCS MVP in 1977.
+He was a two-time All-Star, two-time Silver Slugger, Gold Glove winner, and the first MVP of the NLCS in 1977.

-He also won the World Series with the Dodgers in 1981 and participated in the historic home run celebration with Hank Aaron in 1974 and the high-five invention with Glenn Burke in 1977.
+He also won the World Series with the Dodgers in 1981 and participated in the historic home run celebration with Hank Aaron in 1974 and invented the high-five with Glenn Burke in 1977.

-Baker played for the San Francisco Giants in 1984 and the Oakland Athletics from 1985 to 1986 before retiring as a player.
+Baker played for the San Francisco Giants in 1984 and the Oakland Athletics from 1985 to 1986 before retiring.

-He has a career batting average of .278, with 242 home runs and 1,013 RBIs.
-He also served in the Marine Corps Reserve from 1968 to 1974, achieving the rank of corporal.
+He had a career batting average of .278, with 242 home runs and 1,013 runs batted in.
+He also served in the Marine Corps Reserves from 1968 to 1974, reaching the rank of corporal.

 Baker began coaching in 1988 when he joined the San Francisco Giants as a hitting coach.
 He worked under Roger Craig and helped the Giants reach the 1989 World Series.

-He became manager of the Giants in 1993, leading them to three NL West titles and one NL pennant during his 10-year tenure.
+He became the Giants’ manager in 1993, leading the team to three NL West titles and an NL pennant during his 10-year tenure.

-He was named NL Manager of the Year three times in 1993, 1997 and 2000.
-He also built a reputation for nurturing young talent such as Barry Bonds, Matt Williams and Jeff Kent.
+He was named NL Coach of the Year three times in 1993, 1997 and 2000.
+He is also known for developing young talents such as Barry Bonds, Matt Williams and Jeff Kent.

-He left the Giants after the 2002 season when they lost the World Series to the Anaheim Angels in seven games.
+He left the Giants after the 2002 season when they lost to the Anaheim Angels in the World Series final seven games.

 He led these teams to the playoffs at least once, winning championships with the Cubs, Reds and Astros.

 He won his second World Series with the Astros in 2022, defeating the Los Angeles Dodgers in six games.
-He is the oldest coach to win championships in four major North American sports at the age of 73.
+He is the oldest manager to win a championship in all four major North American sports at age 73.

-Baker has a managerial record of 2,183 wins and 1,862 losses, for a winning percentage of .540.
+Baker has a managerial record of 2,183 wins and 1,862 losses, with a winning percentage of .540.
 He ranks seventh in MLB history in managerial wins and first among African-American managers.

-He is also one of the most respected and admired figures in the game, known for his positive attitude, motivational skills and baseball intelligence.
+He is also one of the most respected and admired figures in the game, known for his positive attitude, inspirational skills, and deep understanding of baseball.

 Argumentative